👉

 Instructions and Help about When to file Form 12153

-Hi thank you for joining us and welcome to this installment of David W crossings clarifying tax situations what are the common issues that you're going to have to deal with if you're facing IRS collection action first of all taxpayers that have unpaid taxes with the IRS or Franchise Tax Board will eventually face collection action by both organizations real quickly both organizations have a way of identifying you if you're a non filer that can put you in collection actions I've got a whole series on non photos I won't get into that here or you can find yourself in a deep hole after facing an IRS audit or some sort of adjustment to your tax returns either through the office audit a field audit or a correspondence on it but no matter how you face tax debt it could just be that you haven't been paying enough taxes on an annual basis and a liability has been building up over time the bottom line in this area is that tax obligations either must be paid or forgiven in some manner otherwise you're gonna face the following leads levies garnishments penalties and interest a vicious cycle surrounding penalties and their trust damaged your credit rating and perhaps the most important concept if you get anything out of this video you're going to eventually get something from the federal government called the final intent to levy notice at that point a 30-day clock starts ticking if you don't file some sort of collection appeal within that time period you will lose significant rights and be at the mercy of the revenue officer or automated collection services agents better after you you can lose rights to appeal both the underlying tax liability you don't agree with the assessments that are...
+Hi, thank you for joining us and welcome to this installment of David W Crossing's clarifying tax situations.
+What are the common issues that you're going to have to deal with if you're facing IRS collection action?
+First of all, taxpayers that have unpaid taxes with the IRS or Franchise Tax Board will eventually face collection action by both organizations.
+Real quickly, both organizations have a way of identifying you if you're a non-filer, that can put you in collection actions.
+I've got a whole series on non-filers, I won't get into that here, or you can find yourself in a deep hole after facing an IRS audit or some sort of adjustment to your tax returns, either through the office audit, a field audit, or a correspondence audit.
+But no matter how you face tax debt, it could just be that you haven't been paying enough taxes on an annual basis and a liability has been building up over time.
+The bottom line in this area is that tax obligations either must be paid or forgiven in some manner.
+Otherwise, you're gonna face the following: liens, levies, garnishments, penalties, and interest – a vicious cycle surrounding penalties and their trust damaged your credit rating.
+Perhaps the most important concept, if you get anything out of this video, you're going to eventually get something from the federal government called the final intent to levy notice.
+At that point, a 30-day clock starts ticking.
+If you don't file some sort of collection appeal within that time period, you will lose significant rights and be at the mercy of the revenue officer or automated collection services agents.
+Better after you, you can lose rights to appeal both the underlying tax liability – if you don't agree with the assessments that are sitting there...